Open-Data-Product-Initiative/dev/source/includes/_strategy.md

 # Data Product Strategy

-The `productStrategy` object captures the business intent behind a data product and **links it to a single higher‑level business KPI** it contributes to.
-It defines the objectives, the primary KPI at the business level, and the **product‑level KPIs** that indicate contribution.
-This makes value traceable, performance measurable, and governance lightweight.
+The `productStrategy` object captures the business intent behind a data product and links it to a **single higher-level business KPI** it is primarily accountable for.
+It defines the objectives, the primary KPI at the business level, and the **product-level KPIs** that measure its direct contribution.

+Optionally, it can also include **related KPIs** — secondary or cross-unit measures that capture side effects, additional value, or potential impacts outside the product’s main purpose.
+Tracking these related KPIs helps organizations understand broader business impact, identify synergies, and monitor unintended consequences.

-By embedding business logic directly into the product specification, `productStrategy` ensures data products are not only technically sound but also strategically impactful.
+By embedding both the primary and related KPI connections directly into the product specification, `productStrategy` ensures that data products are technically sound, strategically aligned, and transparent in how they deliver value.

 ## Attributes and options